aktos-io/dcs-tools/readme.md

 # aktos-dcs-tools

 This toolset is intended to use with remote Linux devices (embedded or not).
-You can easily do:
+You can easily:

 * `make ssh`
 * `make ssh ARGS='-L 8080:localhost:1234'` # port forward or remote code execution
 * `make mount-root` of target pc
 * `make backup-root` of target/local pc
+* `make create-disk-from-last-backup`

 There are 3 connection modes available: